It is estimated there are more than 8,000 tonnes of space debris in low earth orbit, spread across tens of thousands of objects.

 If you can de-orbit a satellite using a grapple or another dedicated satellite, can you do the same to one that is providing navigation, weapon guidance or ISTAR for an enemy?

-The logistics and operational employment of hostile satellite removal are far from simple, let alone the political, ethical legal and doctrinal issues, but as the UK finds itself in a very good position in the commercial space debris removal market, can we leverage that for defence?
+The logistics and operational employment of hostile satellite removal are far from simple, let alone the political, ethical, legal and doctrinal issues.
+However, as the UK finds itself in an excellent position in the commercial space debris removal market, can we leverage that for defence?

 We might already be behind, as the Centre for Strategic Studies noted recently, the Chinese SJ-17 satellite has a grapple and has been acting in an ‘unusual manner’